esx-framework/esx-documentation/docs/legacy/installation.md

 Offical guide to installing **ESX Legacy**.

-Make sure you have successfully Installed and setup your [database](../../tutorials/database) before you start! :)
+Make sure you have successfully installed and setup your [database](../../tutorials/database) before you start! :)

 - [Host your server with Oxygenserv, use code `ESX` for 10% off](https://www.oxygenserv.com/en/hosting/gta-v-server/)
 - [Exand your server with scripts From Rcore, Use creator code `ESX` for 10% off](https://store.rcore.cz/esx)